 Use these low and no-cost ways to lower your heating bill, regardless of your heat source.
-Read on if you’d like to save 20 or even 40% on your heating bills this winter.
+Read on if you’d like to save 20% or more on your heating bills this winter.

-Measures can indeed be taken that can easily save you double digit percentages when those penetrating arctic winds start to blow.
+But there are steps you can take to potentially save you 20% or more on heating costs when those penetrating arctic winds start to blow.
 For those on limited budgets, there are many ways to lower heating bills that don’t cost a dime.
 There are also weatherization applications that require anywhere from a small to middling investment of cash, yet these applications will subsequently lower both energy consumption and future heating bills.
 Over time, these investments can be expected to more than pay for themselves.

 Cost-free ways to lower heating bills